magneticio/vamp-gateway-agent/README.md

 ## Travis CI Build

-Build is performed on each push to `master` branch and all directories from `target/docker` are pushed to `docker` branch.
+Build is performed on each push to `master` branch and all directories from `target/docker` are pushed to specific version branch (e.g. 0.8.0).
+After that Docker Hub Automated Build is triggered.

 ## Docker Images